Crime Reduction and Education Division (CRED)

 - Positive mentorship – All youth connect with CRED Staff members who serve as mentorship coordinators and work closely with youth involved in the program, staff can provide support and counselling to youth and their families/caregivers.

 Some of the critical elements for the implementation of this program or initiative include the following:

 - Organizational requirements: The lead organization must have solid skills in outreach, case planning, and program delivery.

-- Partnerships: Important partnerships include the School Board, RCMP, Probation services, City of Victoria, and the Minstry of Children and Family Development.
+- Partnerships: Important partnerships include the School Board, RCMP/City Police, Probation services, City of Victoria, and the Minstry of Children and Family Development.